RickRomig/scripts/README.md

 Contains scripts that are run as user or system cron jobs.

+### docs

+Supporting markdown documentation for functions contained in `functionlib`, `.bashrc`, and `.bash_aliases`.
+The directory also contains examples of commonly used routines in my scripts that are not in functions.

 ### files

 Contains support files called by scripts.
 These files include sed scripts, audio files, and files to be appended or prepended to other files.

-### functions

-Supporting markdown documentation for functions contained in `functionlib`, `.bashrc`, and `.bash_aliases` files.
-The directory also contains examples of commonly used routines in my scripts that are not in functions.

 ### snippets